alterNERDtive/EDDiscovery-wiki/Using-the-Synthesis-Panel.md

 Finally, if you need more materials, at the bottom of the list it will show a shopping list of materials needed to fulfil your wanted totals.

+Note - the engineering panel is independent of the synthesis panel and if the same material is required for both upgrades and synthesis this is not recognised by the required materials in either panel.